sensu/sensu-go-workshop/lessons/operator/03/README.md

 ## Goals

-In this lesson we will introduce the `sensuctl` command-line tool.
+In this lesson we will introduce the [`sensuctl` command-line tool](https://docs.sensu.io/sensu-go/latest/sensuctl/).
 You will learn how to install and configure the tool, then practice performing some essential operations.

 This lesson is intended for operators of Sensu and assumes you have [set up a local workshop environment][setup_workshop].

 ## The `sensuctl` Command Line Interface (CLI)

-The `sensuctl` tool, short for _Sensu Control_, gives you full control of your Sensu pipeline from a command-line environment.
+The `sensuctl` CLI, short for _Sensu Control_, gives you full control of your Sensu pipeline from a command-line environment.
 You can use `sensuctl` interactively in a shell, or script it as part of an automated solution.

 The `sensuctl` tool is available for Linux, macOS, and Windows.